gregsadetsky/nycnoise/README.md

 [Jessica Hallock](https://jessica-hallock.com/) is the driving force behind [https://nyc-noise.com/](https://nyc-noise.com/)!

-contributors (to code and/or documentation) are listed below and managed with the help of "[All Contributors](https://allcontributors.org/)"
+contributors (to the code and/or documentation) are listed below and managed with the help of "[All Contributors](https://allcontributors.org/)"

 ## contributors